elilouise/Scientific-Computational-Records/README.md

 # Scientific-Programming

-This is a repo of my scientific computing records.
+This is a repo of my scientific computational records.

 Here you'll find code for the following: